If you want to get started training with gymnastic rings, you’ve come to the right place!

 - Hanging from your door frame pull-up bar

-THE FIRST THING you need to do, if you have rings with proper clips, is learn how to hang them properly!
+THE FIRST THING you need to do, if you have rings with proper clips, is learning how to hang them properly!
 I’ve seen MANY people hang rings improperly and can be very dangerous.

 If you are hanging them over something square or rough, it’s recommended to lay down some old towels first to minimize wear to the straps.